William S. Breffle

 - PhD, Economics, University of Colorado at Boulder

 In 2011, Dr. Breffle was a Finalist for the Wells Fargo Teacher of the Year award in the School of Business and Economics.
 Dr. Breffle was interviewed by CBS-Detroit in 2012 as part of the Great Lakes Technology and Innovation Report, and in 2014, he was selected as the first ever Props for Profs recipient after being nominated by a student for going above and beyond his teaching duties.
 In 2015, Dr. Breffle was selected as a Finalist for the campus-wide Distinguished Teaching Award, the university's highest teaching honor, and he was inducted into the Michigan Tech Academy of Teaching Excellence.
+In 2018, Dr. Breffle was the first economist in 27 years to be inducted by the School of Business and Economics into the business honor society Beta Gamma Sigma.

 - Environmental economics